imstellar/assignment2/README.md

 With that all complete, I can confidently say there is a concrete mockup created that will allow me to now build a fully fledged website that looks, functions and flows well, the project file is available at [Mockup.rp](assets/design/Mockup.rp) and is also published at [https://9c3qq3.axshare.com/?code=6226de0c00075d1ada792b7f84699b73&g=4](https://9c3qq3.axshare.com/?code=6226de0c00075d1ada792b7f84699b73&g=4).

 ## 2 - Developement
-Within this section, I will aim to create the code and make the website functional similar to the mockup created previously, before I begin making the layouts and adding components I want to start by creating a framework of sorts, rather than using Bootstrap I would like to create my own variables and properties that contain colours, font styles and sizing as I have done in the mockup.
+Within this section, I will aim to create the code and make the website functional similar to the mockup created previously, before I begin making the layouts and adding components I want to start by creating a framework that I can understand and update easily, while also using Bootstrap I would like to create my own variables and properties that contain colours, font styles and sizing as I have done in the mockup.

 ### 2.1 - Code layout
 Utilising Bootstrap's CSS and JS frameworks I can make styles such as buttons be easy to implement, I can also customise each part of the element to fit the style which is needed to get the same look as seen in the mockup.
 Other styles that are not stored within `bootstrap.css` are instead going to be stored in `base.css`, this is where the Navigation bar, Footer and colours will be stored to persist on each page.